TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-howtoconnect-datawarehouses.md

 	cloudEnvironments="public"
 />

-# How to troubleshoot connection and tooling issues
+# How to troubleshoot connection and tooling issues with your data warehouse

 ## **Recommended steps**